The Kids from Yesterday: Background and release

 Following the success of their third studio album The Black Parade (2006), My Chemical Romance saw themselves primarily associated with that album and effectively the figureheads of emo music and culture at the time.
 Furthermore, the band became worried that they had started to lose their identity.
 As the production of their fourth album came to an end, frontman Gerard Way abruptly shelved it due to the band being unsatisfied with the final product.
 The band ultimately decided to restart production of the album, wanting to create an album that was the direct opposite of The Black Parade.
 Their vision was inspired by a comic story that Way had been working on about a group of characters known as the Killjoys, a series of outlaws who battled against a corrupt mega-corporation.

 "The Kids from Yesterday" was the last song from the album to be recorded.
 The band wrote it as a song about nostalgia, and how each of the band members coped with growing up in their own way.
 They stated that idea of being a "kid from yesterday" was the band's way of "finding a new way to describe an adult".
 Furthermore, they stated that the song was their favorite on the record, and the "most special song for all of us".
 The song was written by all members of the band, who also co-produced the song with Rob Cavallo.

 Danger Days: The True Lives of the Fabulous Killjoys was released as the band's fourth studio album on November 22, 2010, through Reprise Records; "The Kids from Yesterday" is the thirteenth song on the album's track list.
 The song was released as the final single from the album on January 16, 2012.
 It was released in the form of an extended play that features several additional tracks, including a remix of the song made by Dan P. Carter, two remixed versions of "Planetary (Go!)", and "Zero Percent".
 The song was later included on the band's greatest hits album, May Death Never Stop You, released on March 25, 2014.
 It is the final non-demo on the album's track list.
-The song has appeared on the set lists for the band's live performances, occasionally being played during their World Contamination Tour (2010–2012), their Reunion Tour (2019–2023), and the Long Live The Black Parade tour (2025–2026).
+The song has appeared on the set lists for the band's live performances, including during the album release party for Danger Days, their World Contamination Tour (2010–2012), their Reunion Tour (2019–2023), and the Long Live The Black Parade tour (2025–2026).